door2door-io/data-engineer-challenge/README.md

 Our BI team was asked the following question from our stakeholders:

-* What is the average distance traveled by each vehicles during an operating period?
+* What is the average distance traveled by our vehicles during an operating period?

 We would like to ask you to develop a solution that processes information from the files found in `/data`.
 You must extract the main events that occurred during operating periods, transform and store them in a way that is easy for our analysts to answer the question above.